AOT-Technologies/forms-flow-ai/README.md

 Group|Roles|Description
 ---|---|---
-camunda-admin|formsflow-bpm|Able to administer Camunda directly and create new workflows formsflow-analyst|formsflow-analyst, formsflow-client|Able to access the Redash dashboard and FormsFlow UI formsflow-designer|formsflow-client, formsflow-designer, formsflow-reviewer| Able to access all elements of the FormsFlow UI including forms design, task list, and forms access formsflow-reviewer|formsflow-client, formsflow-reviewer| Able to access task list and forms access of FormsFlow UI formsflow-client|formsflow-client| Able to access form fill-in only
+camunda-admin|formsflow-bpm|Able to administer Camunda directly and create new workflows formsflow-analyst|formsflow-analyst, formsflow-client|Able to access the Redash dashboard and formsflow.ai UI formsflow-designer|formsflow-client, formsflow-designer, formsflow-reviewer| Able to access all elements of the formsflow.ai UI including forms design, task list, and forms access formsflow-reviewer|formsflow-client, formsflow-reviewer| Able to access task list and forms access of formsflow.ai UI formsflow-client|formsflow-client| Able to access form fill-in only